 Wildlife are known to carry many different zoonotic diseases, meaning they can be transmitted to humans.
 We will discuss each of those in detail.
 We are not intending to scare you by discussing the diseases associated with squirrels, but feel you should be informed of the health risk to you and your pets.
 The following is a list of some of the zoonotic diseases that you and your pets could be exposed to from wildlife in your attic.

 Leptospirosis: The bacteria that cause leptospirosis are spread through the urine of infected animals, which can get into water or soil and can survive there for weeks to months.
-Many different kinds of wild and domestic animals carry the bacterium.
-These can include, but are not limited to cattle, pigs, horses, dogs, squirrels, and wild animals.
+Many different kinds of wild and domestic animals carry the bacteria.
+These can include, but are not limited to cattle, pigs, horses, dogs, rodents, and wild animals.

 When these animals are infected, they may have no symptoms of the disease.

 Infected animals may continue to excrete the bacteria into the environment continuously or every once in a while for a few months up to several years.

 Humans can become infected through: contact with urine (or other body fluids, except saliva) from infected animals or contact with water, soil, or food contaminated with the urine of infected animals.

 * There have been cases this year in Florida of leptospirosis including at least 2 cases in Orlando.